Vegan Masala Recipe

 - 10

-Garnish with fresh coriander and serve hot.
+Garnish with 2 tbsp fresh coriander, chopped and serve hot.

 Ingredients